bitdessin/PyDAIR/docs/implementation.rst

 The :command:`pydair stats` command is to calculate the frequencies of V, D, and J gene usages, and the distribution of CDR3 sequence length with tab-delimited text file.
-As output, PyDAIR reports the selected genes and Gene Sets into simple tab delimited .txt files and plots the temporal patterns on sepa-rate .pdf files.
-The package allows the user to easily display the results into HTML tables with sortable and filterable columns, plots and hyper-links to other data sources such as NCBI and GO database.
-(:download:`Example of HTML report <./example_report.html>`.)

 PYDAIR format